gridiron-zone/huddle/docs/docs/03-fullnode/02-setup.md

 :::tip Choose your DB backend
 Before installing the software, a consideration must be done.

-By default, Desmos uses [LevelDB](https://github.com/google/leveldb) as its database backend engine.
+By default, Huddle uses [LevelDB](https://github.com/google/leveldb) as its database backend engine.
 However, since version `v0.6.0` we've also added the possibility of optionally using [Facebook's RocksDB](https://github.com/facebook/rocksdb), which, although still being experimental, is known to be faster and could lead to lower syncing times.
 If you want to try out RocksDB you can take a look at